Priyank-Mali/Tops-Academic-Priyank/Assignments/HTML CSS/(Module-1)-HTML/README.md

 1] Are the HTML tags and elements the same thing?

     --> No,HTML tags and elements are not same.
-    Tag : is a part of HTML syntax used to   create HTML element.Ex,.. <br>, <p>
+    --> Tag : is a part of HTML syntax used to   create HTML element.
+    Ex,.. <br>, <p>

-    Element : is a combination of opening tag and its content and the closing tag.Ex,..<p>My Name is Priyank</p>
+    --> Element : is a combination of opening tag and its content and the closing tag.
+    Ex,..<p>My Name is Priyank</p>

 2] What are tags and attributes in HTML?